P\'olya's conjecture up to $\epsilon$-loss and quantitative estimates for the remainder of Weyl's law

 \subsection{Acknowledgments}

-\parindent We wish to thank Prof. Rupert Frank and Prof. Simon Larson for bringing references \cite{FLW23,FL24b,Larson17} to us and several useful comments.
+\parindent We wish to thank Prof. Rupert Frank and Prof. Simon Larson for bringing references \cite{FLW23,FL24b,Larson17} to us and several useful comments, and thank Dr. Xiang He for bringing the reference \cite{NS05}.
 R. Jiang wishes to thank Prof. Xiao Zhong for explaining to him P\'olya's conjecture and helpful discussions at University of Jyv\"askyl\"a around 2010.
-R. Jiang was partially supported by NNSF of China (12471094 \& 11922114), F.H.
+R. Jiang was partially supported by NNSF of China (12526205 \& 12471094), F.H.
 Lin was in part supported by the National Science Foundation Grant DMS2247773 and DMS1955249.

 Renjin Jiang \\ Academy for Multidisciplinary Studies\\ Capital Normal University\\ Beijing 100048\\ {rejiang@cnu.edu.cn}

 \

 Fanghua Lin\\ Courant Institute of Mathematical Sciences\\ 251 Mercer Street, New York, NY 10012, USA \\ linf@cims.nyu.edu